r-Shivansh01/GitGuard_AI/README.md

 ```

 ### Step 3: Activate the Guard (The Git Hook):
-This step wires the Python script into your Git system so it runs automatically.
+This step wires the Python script into your Git system so it runs automatically..
 ```
 For Windows (PowerShell):